How Medical Debt Affects Your Credit Score

 Expert Verified

-However, once a medical bill does appear on your credit report, it will stay there for seven years unless you pay it off.
-There are several ways to deal with large medical bills, including negotiating with your healthcare provider, applying for financial assistance, and getting a medical credit card.
+That said, once a medical bill does reach your credit report, it can stay there for seven years unless you pay it off.
+There are several ways to address large medical bills before that happens, from negotiating with your provider to applying for financial assistance and getting a medical credit card.

 Do Medical Bills Affect Your Credit?